 And that’s where Empower (formerly Personal Capital) comes in!
 Empower (formerly Personal Capital) is a financial advisor and wealth management firm.
 What’s cool though is that they also offer some free services.
 The most important free service to discuss right now is that it can analyze your 401(k) and tell you what your invested funds will likely cost you in fees over time.

 I linked my 401(k) plan and used their 401(k) Fee Analyzer to easily see what I was paying in fees.
 After the initial jaw-drop, I logged into my 401(k) provider’s website and switched all my funds to one low-cost target retirement fund.
 I re-ran the analyzer and that was it – mission accomplished… $53,000 richer over ten years!

 It took me about an hour to basically save over $53,000!!

 There’s really no reason not to do this.
 You might be able to save tens of thousands of dollars like I was able to do.
 And free is a perfect price to make this happen!
-Thank you Personal Capital!
+Thank you Empower (formerly Personal Capital)!